Tulip-Dev/tulip/doc/user/functions.rst

 You can delete a subgraph or a meta-node by selecting the appropriate option proposed in the menu opened with a right click on the graph name in the list.

 The removal of a subgraph is pretty straight forward.
-If *Delete* is chosen, only the current subgraph is removed, letting its subgraphs going one step up in the hierarchical scale.
-If *Delete all* is chosen, all the subgraphs are removed of the project.
+If *Delete* is chosen, only the current subgraph is removed, letting its subgraphs going one step up in the graphs hierarchy; its direct subgraphs become subgraphs of its parent graph.
+If *Delete all* is chosen, all the subgraphs are removed from the hierarchy.

 Deleting a meta-node removes all nodes in this particular meta-node, but not its representation in the other graphs.
 To properly delete the meta-node, you first need to ungroup it.
 By doing so, all the edges will resume to their old anchor nodes.
 This modification propagates through the hierarchy tree, up to the root.
 The subgraphs created with the meta-node are not deleted, however, the meta-node disappears as it is removed and the ungrouped nodes does not remplace it.